-- Be familiar with all relevant District of Columbia statutes, Court Rules and case law related to Probate; - Prepare and file all pleadings and motions in a timely manner; - Serve all filings and communications with the Court on all parties; - Maintain a case file on each active case; - Thoroughly prepare for all hearings; - Provide the complete case file to successor attorneys; - Prepare or help prepare Findings of Fact and Conclusions of Law when requested or appropriate; - Participate in negotiations, discovery, pretrial conferences, mediation sessions and hearings.
+- Be familiar with all relevant District of Columbia statutes, rules and case law related to Probate: - Prepare and file all pleadings and motions in a timely manner; - Serve all filings and communications with the Court on all parties; - Maintain a case file on each active case; - Thoroughly prepare for all hearings; - Provide the complete case file to successor attorneys; - Prepare or help prepare findings of fact and conclusions of law when requested or appropriate; - Participate in negotiations, discovery, pretrial conferences, mediation sessions, and hearings.

-Standard 1.4 Basic Obligations For Attorneys In Probate Cases:
+Standard 1.4: Basic Obligations for attorneys in probate cases:

-- Counsel clients concerning matters related to their cases; - Assess each client's needs for services; - Develop a case theory and strategy to follow at hearings and during negotiations; - Cooperate and communicate civilly with other parties and professionals in the case;
+- Counsel clients concerning matters related to their cases; - Assess each client's needs for services: - Develop a case theory and strategy to follow at hearings and during negotiations; - Cooperate and communicate civilly with other parties and professionals in the case

-See DC Bar Voluntary Standards for Civility in Professional Conduct, adopted by DC Bar Board of Governors June 18, 1996; Amended March 11, 1997;
+See DC Bar Voluntary Standards for Civility in Professional Conduct, adopted by DC Bar Board of Governors June 18, 1996; Amended March 11, 1997

-• Maintain a manageable caseload.
+Maintain a manageable case load.